-If the corresponding author selects the OnlineOpen option and your research is funded by The Wellcome Trust and members of the Research Councils UK (RCUK) you will be given the opportunity to publish your article under a CC-BY license supporting you in complying with Wellcome Trust and Research Councils UK requirements.
-For more information on this policy and the Journal’s compliant self-archiving policy please visit http://www.wiley.com/go/funderstatement.
+If a corresponding author selects the OnlineOpen option and his/her research is funded by The Wellcome Trust and members of the Research Councils UK (RCUK) he/she will be given the opportunity to publish the article under a CC-BY licence supporting compliance with Wellcome Trust and Research Councils UK requirements.
+For more information on funder policies, please see here andhere.
+For a useful guide to ensuring compliance, see here.

 Using copyrighted material